akoreman/akoreman/README.md

 Hi, I'm Alice (she/they)

+Software engineer.
+Background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms.
+Further passion for computer graphics, machine-learning fundamentals, numerical simulation.

 :heart:
-- Music (punk rock)
+- Music (punk rock & analog music synthesis)
 - Video and board games
 - Art

-Software engineer.
-Background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms.
-Further passion for computer graphics, machine-learning fundamentals, numerical simulation.

 # Portfolio (Non-graphical projects as pinned, click images for link)